 Aotearoa New Zealand’s COVID-19 Surveillance Strategy sets out the overall approach to public health surveillance of COVID-19 in New Zealand.

-Aotearoa New Zealand’s COVID-19 Surveillance Strategy is a comprehensive framework that describes Aotearoa New Zealand’s approach to public health surveillance for COVID-19 and SARS-CoV-2 (the virus that causes COVID-19).
-The surveillance strategy describes:
+Aotearoa New Zealand’s COVID-19 Surveillance Strategy for COVID-19 and SARS-CoV-2 (the virus that causes COVID-19) includes:

 - specific surveillance questions to address each objective and